 So go for the 30 degree wash for your clothes where possible as well as the 50 degree wash for your dishes.
 Your pocket will thank you and the end result will be practically the same!

-Also, only use your machine when you have a full load.
+Also, only use your machine when you have a full load of laundry or dishes.
 While some newer machines are intelligent enough to know when you have a half load, many aren't.

 Most homes in Ireland set their heating too high, at up to 22 or 23 degrees.